-Three-year-old Brooklyn wears colorful, patterned leggings and never leaves home without slipping on at least one purple item of clothing (in addition to her bright purple shoes).
+Three-year-old Brooklyn wore colorful, patterned leggings and never left home without slipping on at least one purple item of clothing to match her bright purple shoes.

-Along with reading “Five Little Monkeys Jumping on the Bed,” watching “Frozen” and playing with her kitchen set, she also thinks chemo shots, sedation and blood draws are just part of growing up.
+Along with reading “Five Little Monkeys Jumping on the Bed,” watching “Frozen” and playing with her kitchen set, she thought chemo shots, sedation and blood draws were just part of growing up.

-Since being diagnosed with acute lymphoblastic leukemia in November 2015, Brooklyn’s treatments and therapies have become second nature to her: She tells nurses which arm to wrap the big rubber band around when she has blood draws.
-And she intimately knows every step of accessing her port to her central line for infusions.
+Diagnosed with acute lymphoblastic leukemia at age 2, Brooklyn’s treatments and therapies quickly became routine.
+She’d tell nurses which arm to wrap the big rubber band around when she had blood draws.
+And she knew every step of accessing her port to her central line for infusions.

-Her intense battle with cancer started when she was 2 years old.
-Worn out and weary, Brooklyn wanted to be carried more, often complained of leg pain in between playing and requested to “go right to bed” each evening after daycare.
+Worn out and weary, Brooklyn wanted to be carried more, often complained of leg pain in between playing and requested early bedtimes each evening after daycare.

-Not assuming the worst, her parents Grant and Michelle watched and waited for the resolution of what they thought were growing pains or a virus.
+Not assuming the worst, her parents Grant and Michelle watched and waited for a resolution of what they thought were growing pains or a virus.

-As they sat waiting on the floor for children with blood disorders, they noticed pamphlets about childhood cancer on the front desk.
+As they waited in the area for pediatric blood disorders, they noticed pamphlets about childhood cancer on the front desk.

 Not long after their arrival, Brooklyn was officially diagnosed.